MLSA-MUK/AzureML-Workshop/docs/Additional_Resources.md

 ## Overview

-Expanding your knowledge and staying updated with the latest trends in machine learning is crucial for continuous improvement.
 This section provides a curated list of additional resources, including books, online courses, blogs, research papers, and tools that can help you deepen your understanding of machine learning and Azure Machine Learning.

 ## Books